 Temazcal ceremony at Maya Tulum Retreat & Resort

 When in Rome.
-Don't miss the chance to experience a traditional Mayan purification ceremony called temazcal lead by a Mayan shaman.
+Don't miss the chance to experience a traditional Aztec purification ceremony called temazcal lead by a shaman.
 Inside a small sweat lodge, an herbal tea made splashed over heated volcanic produces a powerful fragrant steam.
 A series of four guided meditations accompanied by chanting and ancient music lead you to utter bliss.
 Ceremony takes about three hours, about half inside the sweat lodge.
 Ask for a private ceremony for a more intimate experience.

 Full Moon Party at Papaya Playa

 One Saturday a month, this popular beachfront hotel and restaurant celebrates the coming of the full moon with an all-night dance party.
 Multiple bars and stadium-style flooring overlooking the beach lends plenty of room for the whole town to attend.
 If you miss the full moon, no worries—every saturday is a dance party. $300 pesos to get in after about 10pm.